anilpolineni/django-crispy-forms/Django-Crispy-Forms.md

 **Installing the django-crispy-forms application, doesn't add Bootstrap 4 to your Django project.**

-Adding Bootstrap 4 is quite easy, you can either head over to its official website at [getbootstrap.com](https://getbootstrap.com/).com and download the files in your project's folder or you can also use Bootstrap 4 from a CDN.
+Adding Bootstrap 4 is quite easy, you can either head over to its official website at [getbootstrap.com](https://getbootstrap.com/)and download the files in your project's folder or you can also use Bootstrap 4 from a CDN.
 See the [docs](https://getbootstrap.com/docs/4.0/getting-started/introduction/) for more information